Skip to content

 Refining fee 10,000 cr

-Concurrency Multiple jobs per player allowed; one per station per player
+Concurrency Multiple jobs per player allowed

 Refining flow